ericdrowell/jsonc/README.md

         {"ret": ["done"]}
       ]};

-Arrays are used to pass paramaters.  the assignment `"set": ["$g", "h"]` means set the variable g to the string value "h".
+Declarations are wrapped inside obect literals.
+Arrays are used to pass paramaters.
+For example, the declaration `"eq": ["$g", "h"]` means return true if the variable g equals the string "h".

 ## How is this useful?